LucianoCanziani/devs/src/pages/blog/react-hook-form-reset-all-fields-after-submit.md

 ```
 ## Conclusion

-By reading this article you have learned how to implement the reset API in your React forms using react-hook-form.
+By reading this article you have learned how to implement the reset method in your React forms using react-hook-form.

-If you want to learn more about the reset API you can check the <a href="https://react-hook-form.com/api/useform/reset" target=”_blank”>reset documentation</a>.
+If you want to learn more about the reset method you can check the <a href="https://react-hook-form.com/api/useform/reset" target=”_blank”>reset documentation</a>.